ceaza/pyiress/README.md

 ### Some Notes on Use ###

-	Pandas is great for data analysis
+* Pandas is great for data analysis.
+We pull down the data and add it to a datafrome.

 		from pyiress import Iress